 Perform the same steps for every wheel, always starting from the one furthest away from the head cylinder.

-If you want to be extra careful, some people push alcohol through the braking system first prior to adding the new brake fluid, and then add the fresh brake fluid after to fully flush the brake fluid.
+If you want to be extra careful, some people push alcohol through the braking system first before adding the new brake fluid and then add the fresh brake fluid after to flush the brake fluid fully.